If you’ve landed on this guide it sounds like you might be having troubles with your Subscribed Calendar from Jane.

 At this time Jane will continuously send updates to your local calendar about all upcoming appointments and those in the past 30 days.

 We have some wonderful guides ready to go to help both staff and patients subscribe to their calendars:

 When it comes to a Subscribed Calendar Jane only controls one piece of a much bigger puzzle.
 Jane’s role is to continuously ‘push’ out information about your appointments to the local calendar you use.
 We are then relying on a steady internet connection and your local calendar to pick up on this information and also to display it correctly.

-If you’ve ever played the game of Chinese Whispers, or Telephone, you know how much a message can be distorted as it’s passed through different players!
+If you’ve ever played the game of Telephone, you know how much a message can be distorted as it’s passed through different players!